About Fair Farms

 Annual Membership Fee

-The Annual membership fee is set at AUD $150 / Controlled Site (excl.
+The Annual membership fee is set at AUD $150 / Participant (excl.
 GST).

 Training Fees will depend on your initial level of compliance with the Fair Farms Standard and on how much training you are required or want to undertake.
 Following your initial certification, you are expected to complete a minimum of 2 training hours per year to ensure your business remains up-to-date with the latest regulatory changes.